Products

 What's The TL;DR

-While independent software vendors (ISVs) nd Payfacs have a unique opportunity in this space to offer their customers more access to financial products, building a capital product presents formidable challenges.
-These challenges can lead ISVs and Payfacs to compare the pros and cons of in-house vs partnership click here to jump to a side-by-side comparison.
+While independent software vendors (ISVs) and Payfacs have a unique opportunity in this space to offer their customers more access to financial products, building a capital product presents formidable challenges.
+Let's take a closer look at those challenges and the options for overcoming them.
+For a quick deep dive, click here to jump to a side-by-side comparison of the pros and cons of building in-house or partnering.

 The Rise of Vertical Payments and Industry-Specific Software